Matt Olson Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.54 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.59 team ERA ranks 25th across all league pitching staffs.

-- White Sox pitchers combine to surrender 125 total home runs at a rate of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up 126 total home runs at a rate of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.